Recharging your mental health during COVID-19

 - Stay engaged.
 Being mentally active is as important as being physically active.
 Give yourself projects big or small like redecorating, learning a new skill or doing a jigsaw puzzle.

 - Stay connected.
-Stay engaged with loved ones, friends, families over the phone and electronically.
+Stay engaged with loved ones, friends, and families over the phone and electronically.

 - Take time for yourself.
 It is important to allocate some time in the day to do something for yourself to recharge, it could be something small like listening to good music.